 Implementing tools and resources that allow you to easily launch your campaign is crucial to ABM marketing success.
 The right tool will help you capture insights and data on your customers, and make setting up your campaigns much more effortless.
 All this will improve the personalization of your ABM campaign, so you can deliver the right message to the right people at the right time.

 Integrating that information with your CRM will help you keep track of these insights in a way that enables your team to take action.
-Not only that, it will also make the handoff to sales much more seamless, equipping them with the information they need to seal the deal when the time comes.
-Your sales reps will be able to see which individuals within account have looked at certain pages, performed a certain action, or searched for specific keywords, so they’ll be informed as possible when interacting with decision makers.
+Not only that, but it will also make the handoff to sales much more seamless, equipping them with the information they need to seal the deal when the time comes.
+Your sales reps will be able to see which individuals within account have looked at certain pages, performed a certain action, or searched for specific keywords, so they’ll be informed as possible when interacting with decision-makers.

 5. Automate your marketing

-Speaking of having the right martech stack, if you’re not already automating your efforts, you should definitely start.
-Whether you’re using social, email or landing pages, marketing automation can eliminate some of the tedious work that goes into implementing and executing your ABM campaigns.
+Speaking of having the right MarTech stack, if you’re not already automating your efforts, you should definitely start.
+Whether you’re using social, email, or landing pages, marketing automation can eliminate some of the tedious work that goes into implementing and executing your ABM campaigns.

-Not only will marketing automation save you time in launching your ABM marketing strategy, features such as trigger emails and automated email campaigns will help you stay on top of communications with your customers.
+Not only will marketing automation save you time in launching your ABM marketing strategy, but features such as trigger emails and automated email campaigns will also help you stay on top of communications with your customers.
 Doing so will enable you to ensure that you’re continuously engaging and nurturing a relationship with them as they navigate the sales funnel.